Polyarteritis nodosa is a form of vasculitis involving inflammation of medium-sized arteries.

 Skin: Blue or red discoloration of the fingers or toes and occasionally skin sores

-Genitals: Pain and tenderness of the testicles and inflammation in the testes (orchitis)
+Genitals: Pain, tenderness, and inflammation in the testes (orchitis)

 Sometimes damage to an organ is irreversible, and some or all of the organ function is lost.
 A weakened artery may rupture, causing internal bleeding.
 Problems, such as a heart attack, can occur long after the inflammation has been treated.